AI Use Cases/Manufacturing

 5

-Step 5: The system continuously retrains on closed-loop outcomes: which leads converted, which orders shipped on time, which customers experienced quality issues or required expedited fulfillment - feeding these signals back into the fulfillment model to refine segment scoring and improve bid accuracy month over month.
+Step 5: The system continuously retrains on closed-loop outcomes: which leads converted, which orders shipped on time, which customers experienced quality issues or required expedited fulfillment - feeding these signals back into the fulfillment model to refine segment scoring and improve recommendation accuracy month over month.

 ROI & Revenue Impact